lirantal/slides-typescript-security/slides.md

 color: yellow
 ---

-# So, let's see some of the magic in Express + TypeScript ?
+# 🏴‍☠️ So, let's see some of the black magic in Express + TypeScript

 ---
 layout: top-title